 A lot depends on the facts--did you have a fence? etc. However you can get the value of the dog (i.e. it's market value, not it's value to you ), vet bills.
 Likely not the cost of a replacement but you can ask.

 My old roommate and me got into a argument day of she tells me to leave so i do i only took a few things with me thinking ill get the rest later long story short she threw out most of my stuff but she has my electronic devices ps4 labtop to name a few things when i went back to get my things she...
 Read more »

 Depends on the property owner--in this case the school board.
 The public is allowed on school grounds subject to the rules of the school.
 For instance, you can't just wander into a school.
 So it is with the grounds.

 No cell service while on vaca.
 So we didn't get the call from the that my dog was not well.
 My dog got sick and the kennel took him to vet he was diagnosed with bloat and they put him the sleep because his stomach had already died.
 They want us to pay the expenses back.
-I've never seen the actual...
+I've never seen...
 Read more »

 Do you have an expert to testify?
 If not you are correct that you didn't sign the contract, but then your girlfriend is on the hook--bottom line, you don't need a contract if you ask them to care for the dog and they do, and it's commercial and you know there's a charge.
-Your problem if you were...Read more »
+Your...Read more »

 Who is handicapped the dog?
 Whether handicapped or not, it is up to you to make sure Houdini the dog can't get out.
 He gets out, you get cited.
 If you can explain why it isn't your fault you can plead not guilty but chances are it'll be on you.